 What are the different zones?

-Kitchen zones define the activity that take pace in each part of the kitchen.
+Kitchen zones define the activity that take place in each part of the kitchen.
 These include things like the cooking zone with hob and oven, and prep zone where the majority of food preparation takes place.
 The wet zone is home to the sink and dishwasher and the eating zone is where you enjoy your meals.
 You may also need a work zone, a relaxing zone or a seating zone.
 Effective kitchen zoning makes life easier and creates a safer cooking environment.

 Can zones overlap?